life00/advent-of-code.go/2023/day1/readme.md

 ## Testing

 To test the program just run `go test -v` while in this directory.
 I have implemented some basic tests for all functions, except main.

+To benchmark the program run `go test -bench=.`, or if you want to benchmark a specific function `go test -bench=FixInput`.